raphassaraf/Signal-and-noise-in-ptychographic-imaging/README.md

 ```

 ## Usage
-The simulations should be run from terminal as:
+The simulations should be run using Slurm, from the terminal as:
 ```bash
 sbatch {simulation_code.sh}
 ```